 BWP is a proud sponsor of End Distracted Driving and The Casey Feldman Foundation

 EndDD’s mission: to save lives from distracted driving through advocacy, education and action

 EndDD.org is a project of the Casey Feldman Memorial Foundation, which was founded in 2009 by Casey’s parents, Joel Feldman and Dianne Anderson.
 Twenty-one year- old Casey Feldman was struck and killed by a distracted driver while crossing a street in the crosswalk.

 Attorney John F. Buckley pictured giving an End Distracted Driving presentation at Sacred Heart Academy in Hamden, Connecticut.

-If you, a family member or friend have suffered an injury or death in an accident due to another person’s distracted driving in Monroe, CT, call us today at 1-800-445-2278.
+If you, a family member or friend have suffered an injury or death in an accident due to another person’s distracted driving in Monroe, call us today at 1-800-445-2278.

 Frequently Asked Questions